 The mistake: Behaviourist systems produce obedience, not autonomy.
 Learners sit quietly in assembly, not because they value the moment, but because points depend on silence.
 The behaviour stops the moment the external reward is gone or the enforcer leaves the room.

-Why it matters: Research on self-determination theory (Deci & Ryan, 2000) shows that autonomy — the sense that you're choosing your behaviour, not coerced into it — is essential for sustained engagement and wellbeing.
-Behaviour driven only by external consequences is brittle.
+Why it matters: Research on self-determination theory (Deci & Ryan, 2000) shows autonomy is vital.
+Autonomy means you choose your own behaviour rather than feeling forced.
+This choice is crucial for long-term engagement and wellbeing.
+Behaviour driven only by outside rewards is brittle.

 The fix: Shift from rewarding compliance to teaching autonomy.
 Give learners genuine choice within boundaries: "You can work on maths or English first; both are non-negotiable."
 Explain the reason for rules, not just the consequence: "We raise hands so everyone gets heard, not to earn points."
 Over time, learners internalise the principle and self-regulate even without external oversight.